 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form too much moisture.
-See Air for Combustion and Ventilation, pages 7 and 8.
+See Air for Combustion and Ventilation, pages 6 and 7

 Before beginning assembly or operation of the product, make sure all parts are present.
+Compare parts with package contents list.
 If any part is missing or damaged, do not attempt to assemble, install or operate the product.
 Contact customer service for replacement parts.

 Before installing heater, make sure you have the items listed below:

 - Hardware package (provided with heater)

-- Electric drill with 3/16" drill bit
+- · Electric drill with 3/16" drill bit

 - · Phillips screwdriver